jamesob/txture/README.md

         [Markdown here]

-   If you don't like Markdown, the Markdown plug-in can be disabled simply by removing the `src/txture/plugins/markdown` file.
+   If you don't like Markdown, the Markdown plugin can be disabled simply by removing the `src/txture/plugins/markdown` file.
+This goes for any other plugin.

    Ensure that there is a blank line between the header information and the body, which can be any HTML.